 - Commitment to cultural and linguistic responsiveness

-- Experience using Zoom, including ability to share screen and use the chat function (some training will be provided; after the training, any further questions about Zoom will need to be researched by the individual aide, because staff resources need to go to student support)
+- Experience using Zoom, or participation in technical training (see below).
+Must be able to: access documents provided by the teacher (pdfs, videos, digital textbook); share screen (including video and sound); annotate shared documents; use the whiteboard; and use the chat function.
+Training on these functions will be provided, but after the training, any further questions about Zoom will need to be researched by the individual aide, because staff resources need to go to student support.

 - Alignment with Canal Alliance’s mission and ESL program goals